 When Nicoletta was a little girl, her mother, Olga, abandoned her and ran off to Rome to remarry.
 Now, 15 years later and a young woman, she travels to Rome with the intention of ruining her mother’s life.
 She tracks Olga down to a restaurant called Casetta dell’Orso, but the second Nicoletta steps through its door, everything changes.
 It’s a peculiar place staffed entirely by mature gentlemen wearing spectacles, and like their clientele, she is helpless against their wise smiles and warm voices.
 Before Nicoletta realizes it, her plans for vengeance start to fade, and she’s swept up in the sweet romance of everyday Italian life.
 (Source: Right Stuf)

 Alright, so these are the top 9 romance anime with an age gap that we would like to recommend to fans out there who enjoy this cliche.
-Incidentally, most of these anime can be also identified as romance manga with age gap since they are adapted from the media.
+Incidentally, most of these anime can be also identified as romance manga with an age gap since they are adapted from the media.

 If you wish to read more about the interesting anime list, why not check our recommendation page and subscribe to our newsletter to get updates from us.